Modern Day Education

 While self-education is powerful, some fields still require hands-on training due to legal and ethical considerations.
 Examples include:

-- Medical and healthcare professions – Becoming a doctor, nurse, or pharmacist requires clinical training and licensing to ensure patient safety.
+- Medical and healthcare professions – becoming a doctor, nurse, or pharmacist requires clinical training and licensing to ensure patient safety.
 Even here, there is scope to utilize technology to minimize the role of college and university.

-- Aviation and commercial piloting – Pilots need rigorous training and flight experience to operate aircraft legally.
+- Aviation and commercial piloting – pilots need rigorous training and flight experience to operate aircraft legally.

-- Skilled trades and hazardous industries – Professions like electricians, welders, and construction workers often require apprenticeships and certifications for safety and regulatory compliance.
+- Skilled trades and hazardous industries – professions like electricians, welders, and construction workers often require apprenticeships and certifications for safety and regulatory compliance.

 While online education can provide foundational knowledge in these fields, formal training, licensing, and real-world experience are essential for professional practice.